monstermuffin/qSticky/README.md

 ```

 > [!NOTE]
-> Since we are using docker networking network, port `8000` does not need to be explicitly mapped in docker.
+> Since we are using docker internal networking, port `8000` does not need to be explicitly mapped in docker.
 If you wish to use the API outside of the docker network, you should map the port.

 ## 🔄 qSticky Setup
 > [!TIP]